 A Brief History - More than 100 years ago a researcher at the USDA, Fredrick Coville, figured out how to grow blueberries as a domestic crop.
-Our berries, 71 this year, were planted from those heirloom varieties- Stanley, Rubel, and Jerseys.
-In the last 20 years the USDA has begun research to figure out just what makes blueberries so great.
+Our berries, 71 this year, were planted from those heirloom varieties–Stanley, Rubel and Jerseys.
+Additionally, another older variety, Bluecrop, was planted around the same time.
+For the last 20 years the USDA has begun research to figure out just what makes blueberries so great.

 What are the health benefits? - Blueberries are particularly rich in flavonoids that improve brainpower, they offset the many aspects of the brain with antioxidant rich nutrients like anthocyanins that slow cognitive aging.
 As blueberries are digested the anthocyanins cross the blood-brain barrier, showing direct connections between berry and benefits.
 It has been proven that a month of regular blueberry consumption causes reverse aging changes in the brain.

 Blueberries are packed with vitamin C, a one cup serving delivers 25% of one’s daily requirements.
 Vitamin C collagen formation helps maintain healthy gums, capillaries and a healthy immune system.
 A handful of berries satisfies daily fiber intake and contains antioxidants and anti-inflammatories that are both linked to reducing the risk of age related diseases, such as cardiovascular conditions and Alzheimer’s disease.

 Additionally, blueberries better our calcium functions in the brain, boost stress response proteins that protect nerves from damage, reduce key inflammation gene-signals, build new nerve structures resulting in better spatial memory and improve brain function and plasticity.